astsam/vboxsf/README.md

 Utility for Android to mount VirtualBox shared folders
 ## Theory
 To access a shared folder, a guest OS must have:
-1. The driver vboxsf from guest additions (coming soon, see https://github.com/coyun/android-virtualbox/issues/18).
+1. The `vboxsf` and `vboxguest` drivers from guest additions.
 2. Utility (mount.vboxsf) to mount shared folders.
 Sources are available on the http://www.virtualbox.org.
-The `src` directory contains a port of the mount.vboxsf utility for Android.
+The `src` directory of this project contains a port of the mount.vboxsf utility for Android.
 3. Some glue to mount shared folders on boot.
 For marshmallow this can be done by patching the init.rc script.
-Shared folders will be mount at /mnt/media_rw/vboxsf directory on a guest.
+The `vboxsf.sh` script mounts shared folders at the `/mnt/media_rw/vboxsf` directory on a guest.

 ## Prerequisits
 1. Download android_x86 sources from http://www.android_x86.org.